Pennyw0rth/NetExec-Lab/BarbHack-2024/README.md

 <img src=""/>
 </div>

-Welcome to the NetExec Active Directory Lab!
-This lab is designed to teach you how to exploit Active Directory (AD) environments using the powerful tool NetExec.

-Originally featured in the LeHack2024 Workshop, this lab is now available for free to everyone!
-In this lab, you’ll explore how to use the powerful tool NetExec to efficiently compromise an Active Directory domain during an internal pentest.

-The ultimate goal?
-Become Domain Administrator by following various attack paths, using nothing but NetExec! and Maybe BloodHound (Why not :P)

 Obviously do not cheat by looking at the passwords and flags in the recipe files, the lab must start without user to full compromise

 **Note**: One change has been made on this lab regarding the workshop, the part using msol module on nxc is replaced with a dump of lsass.
 The rest is identical.